 It would be pretty pleasant if you were judging the chocolate peanut butter flavor by itself.
 But it’s hard to take a bite without automatically comparing it to its junk food predecessor.

-I like that these chocolate peanut butter protein bars have whole peanuts, but it feels too bulky and underwhelming, considering it feels slightly off the mark.
+I like that these chocolate peanut butter protein bars have whole peanuts, but they feel too bulky and underwhelming, considering they feel slightly off the mark.